hackclub/hackclub/workshops/hcload/README.md

 Everyone likes unlimited storage, especially when it's available as a cdn (i.e. you can directly embed items uploaded into webpages).
 If you're on the [Hack Club Slack](https://hackclub.com/slack/), you've probably uploaded something or the other to [#cdn](https://hackclub.slack.com/archives/C016DEDUL87)

-Today, we'll be creating a library that works with the Hackclub CDN.
+Today, we'll be creating a library that works with the Hack Club CDN.
 Along with that, we'll also create a command-line tool to upload files using our library.
 We'll be using [Deno](https://deno.land/) to accomplish this.
 (If you've previously used Node.js, check out [this talk](https://www.youtube.com/watch?v=M3BM9TB-8yA) on Deno)

 You should know a bit of Javascript to follow along -- but don't worry, if you don't know JS, you'll just take a bit longer and you'll have to Google somewhat.